Social monogamy in mammalian species

-Social monogamy in mammals is defined as a long term or sequential living arrangement between an adult male and an adult female (heterogeneous pair).
+Social monogamy in mammals is defined as sexually mature adult organisms living in pairs.
+While there are many definitions of social monogamy, this social organization can be found in invertebrates, reptiles and amphibians, fish, birds, and mammals, including humans.

 It should not be confused with genetic monogamy, which refers to two individuals who only reproduce with one another.
 Social monogamy does not describe the sexual interactions or patterns of reproduction between monogamous pairs; rather it strictly refers to the patterns of their living conditions.
 Rather, sexual and genetic monogamy describe reproductive patterns.
-This arrangement consists of, but is not limited to: sharing the same territory; obtaining food resources; and raising offspring together.
+It is possible for a species to be both genetically monogamous and socially monogamous but it is more likely for species to practice social monogamy and not genetic monogamy.
+Social monogamy consists of, but is not limited to: sharing the same territory; obtaining food resources; and raising offspring together.
 A unique characteristic of monogamy is that unlike in polygamous species, parents share parenting tasks.
 Even though their tasks are shared, monogamy does not define the degree of paternal investment in the breeding of the young.